In these uncertain times it’s good to look at current evidence to guide how we behave when flying. So what’s the evidence around flying and Covid?

 There is equal evidence that transmission can happen before getting on a plane as well as afterwards, in fact the risk may be higher than on the plane itself, as airplanes use special HEPA filters which according to the literature, remove 99.9% of pathogens from circulating air every 2-3 minutes.

 There is also increasing evidence that strict mask wearing can reduce transmission, even when positive cases are on the flight.
 This may also be as a result of stringent airline hygiene practices introduced during the pandemic.
+Masks are currently mandatory on all international and national flights entering WA and may also be mandatory whilst in some airports – check ahead.

 Risk at origin: Given WA has no known community transmission, the risk remains very low at the time of writing.